 Two spit logs are placed in the firebox with a few sheets of twisted newspapers in between the logs.
 Fine kindling is added across the two logs and some larger kindling across those, log cabin style.
-Newspaper is lit.
+Open the air intake control completely, ignite the paper and close the door.